Liran-Martfel/Project_1_Tic_Tac_Toe/README.md

 Make Moves: The board is numbered 1-9.
 Enter a number to place your mark.

-👨‍💻 Created by | נוצר על ידי
+👨‍💻 Created by
-Liran Martfel (לירן מרטפל)
+Liran Martfel
-Crafted with care and style | נבנה עם המון מחשבה וסטייל 😇
+Crafted with care and style 😇